You have turned-in this assignment. You can review the lesson and see your previous answers.

 The rhythm is not there to excite us and to engage us.

-Okay, our final practise task for today.
+Okay, our final practice task for today.

-But you've also got these really, really amazing ideas in your head that we've been discussing, inspired by Natasha Bowen and also inspired by this image, which is now on the board again for you.
+I cannot wait to hear all of your bits of writing, because you've got such a great grasp of this idea of rhythm, but you've also got these really, really amazing ideas in your head that we've been discussing inspired by Natasha Bowen and also inspired by this image, which is now on the board again for you.

 So Aisha used this image and "Skin of the Sea" to inspire some creative writing.

-Simidele watched the ship move up and down."
-Now some nice ideas in there, but you can hear, just as I read it out, that the rhythm is not there yet.
+" Now, some nice ideas in there, but you can hear just as I read it out that the rhythm is not there yet.

 So I would like you to improve Aisha's writing by varying its rhythm.

-I'd like you to use at least one complex sentence, and you can alter any other aspect of her work if you wish.
+I'd like you to use at least one complex sentence and you can alter any other aspect of her work if you wish.

-I know that you've got some great ideas 'cause I've heard them throughout today's lesson.
+I know that you've got some great ideas, 'cause I've heard them throughout today's lesson.

-Show off not just your brilliant imaginations, but also your fantastic control of rhythm in your writing.
+So pause the video, give this task the time that it deserves, show off not just your brilliant imaginations, but also your fantastic control of rhythm in your writing.

 Pause the video and complete this task now.

-So lovely to see you improving that small section of Aisha's writing by varying the rhythm, taking a bit more control over the idea of the rhythm.
+Welcome back, so lovely to see you improving that small section of Aisha's writing by varying the rhythm, taking a bit more control over the idea of the rhythm.

-Can see some really long complex sentences and then some shorter ones which really pull you up short, nice, short, and snappy, and make the reader pause and pay attention to what it is you are saying.
+Can see some really long complex sentences and then some shorter ones which really pull you up short, nice, short and snappy and make the reader pause and pay attention to what it is you are saying.

 And Jun wrote, "The ship crashed through the waves.